-As of 1 January 2017, all foreign dentists must demonstrate that they have a satisfactory command of the Dutch language.
-This new rule was introduced following an amendment to the BIG Register Decree.
-This specifies that any person providing care must be able to communicate in a language that can be understood by the client – so foreign dentists working in the Netherlands must be able to speak Dutch
+As of 1 January 2017, all foreign dentists must demonstrate that they have a satisfactory command of the Dutch language (Dutch at B2+ level = sufficient proficiency and interactive medical Dutch).
+Any person providing care in the Netherlands must legally be able to communicate in a language that can be understood by the client – so foreign dentists working in the Netherlands must be able to speak Dutch.

 The language requirement applies to:

-- dentists who have graduated in another European Union country, Liechtenstein, Norway or Iceland
+- dentists who have graduated in another European Union country or in Liechtenstein, Norway or Iceland;

 - dentists who have studied abroad with Dutch as their native language.

-If you have graduated outside of the EUROPEAN UNION or a country mentioned above, you have to take the General Knowledge and Skills (AKV) test instead of the Dutch language test.
-More information on the AKV test is available here.
+If you have graduated outside of the European Union or a country mentioned above, you have to take the General Knowledge and Skills (AKV) test instead of the Dutch language test.

-5. How do I find a job as a foreign dentist in the Netherlands?
+5. How do I find a job as a dentist in the Netherlands?

-There are also several commercial companies that can help you to learn Dutch, obtain your BIG registration, find a job as a dentist, find a house, etc. For more information, you can contact organisations such as
+- There are also several (commercial) dental recruitment agencies that can help you to learn Dutch, obtain your BIG registration, find a job as a dentist, find a house, etc.

-6. Before you start work: register with the Dutch Tax and Customs Administration
+6. Registering with the Dutch Tax and Customs Administration